TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 Some of my posts get a lot of [attention](https://www.todepond.com/wikiblogarden/london/cardboard/cutouts/) and some [don't](https://www.todepond.com/wikiblogarden/health/transition/in-slow-motion/).
 But that's not the point.
 Or is it?
 Is that the point?

 Why do I write?
 Is it to help me?
 Or you?
 To figure something out?
 Or get across a point?
-Can practice be more than just practice?
+Can practice be more than [just](https://www.todepond.com/wikiblogarden/better-computing/just/) practice?
 Or—

 ## You're reading this

 So— I find myself wondering what to say.
-The fact that someone out there is reading— is listening—
+The fact that someone out there is listening— is reading— is listening—

 I could tell you about the genocide in Gaza.
 I could tell you about the different kind of genocide happening here.
 I could give you some advice, or cheer you up— wake you up, or calm you down—

 I could write about something important.
 About the struggle I experience to get my medicine and exist.
-Or I could write about the— I can't possibly find— It's hard to— Too many times I've— It's beyond— It feels—
+Or I could write about— I can't possibly find— It's hard to find— Too many times— It's beyond— It feels so—

 <br>